Pat Pattison – Berklee’s Songwriting Guru

 Your body is a wonderland…

-He drops you off the end of the building with the three-line chorus making you want to go further.
-After the second verse and they are getting it on.
-In the second chorus, there are three lines.
+He drops you off the end of the building with the three-line chorus, making you want to go further.
+After the second verse, when they are getting it on, the second chorus, again uses three lines.
 It makes you feel unstable as you move forward.

 Something ’bout the way the hair falls in your face